Recently, 1000s of home improvement contractors have brought up a class action suit against one of the biggest Lead Gen services – Home Advisor Pro.

-In addition to supplying bad leads, plaintiffs claim that HA engages is a number of unfair business practices when dealing with pros.
+In addition to supplying bad leads, plaintiffs claim that HA engages is a number of unfair business practices when dealing with contractors.
 These include:

-5. Adopt uniform internal procedures intended to deny and discourage refunds and/or lead credits
+6. Adopt uniform internal procedures intended to deny and discourage refunds and/or lead credits.

 How HA Uses Customers’ Business Information For Their Own Profit

 One big of their big scams is using a contractor’s company name and information to build links back to their own website.
 It works in the following way:

 They use a contractor company’s information, name, address and phone number to create numerous profiles on many different websites.
 When a homeowner comes across such a profile and calls or emails the “contractor”, they will in fact reach the HA website!

 Basically, they make money using a pro’s name and contact information, but he does not get any profit or benefit!
 Instead, he gets paid leads of questionable quality, while his own chances of ranking in search engines are slim at best.